You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 This only applies if your LLC was formed in another state and is now expanding into New Hampshire.
 If your LLC is from out of state, you will file the “Application for Foreign LLC Registration” instead of the Certificate of Formation.

 All foreign business entities are required to foreign qualify in New Hampshire, or they could incur some pretty severe penalties.
 To avoid these penalties, submit an Application for Foreign LLC Registration online or using a paper form.
 It comes with a $100 filing fee, the same as the Certificate of Formation, and this is a one-time filing and fee.

 LLC Annual Fees

-Every LLC operating must pay a few one-time fees, like the Certificate of Formation or a name reservation, but there are also recurring fees, namely the Annual Report.
-Each year, your LLC must file an Annual Report between Jan.
+Every LLC operating must pay a few one-time fees, like the Certificate of Formation or a name reservation, but there are also recurring fees, namely the annual report.
+Each year, your LLC must file an annual report between Jan.
 1 and Apr.
 1. The fee is $100, and you’ll pay it every year, so you can write it into your annual budget.
-Annual Reports are available to file either online or using a paper form.
+Annual reports are available to file online.

 LLC taxes at the federal level are simple.
 They’re considered “pass-through” entities, so instead of filing a corporate tax return, the LLC’s owners and members report income and losses on their own personal returns.
 LLC state taxes aren’t bad either, because New Hampshire doesn’t have an income or sales tax.